zipwireapp/zipwireapp/terms/index.md

 ## Uptime, Security, and Privacy

 1. Your use of the Services is at your sole risk.
-We provide these Services on an “as is” and “as available” basis.
+We provide these Services on an "as is" and "as available" basis.
 We do not offer service-level agreements for our Services but we take the uptime and reliability of our applications as seriously as we take our reputation.
 At the time of writing we use Google Cloud and design our systems to be resilient to outages.
 We store all data in ways that minimize the chance of loss from the most likely data-center catastrophes.

 2. We reserve the right to temporarily disable your account if your usage significantly exceeds the average usage of other customers of the Services.
 Of course, we'll reach out to the account owner before taking any action except in rare cases where the level of use may negatively impact the performance of the Service for other customers.

 3. We take many measures to protect and secure your data through backups, redundancies, and encryption.
 Data is encrypted always; between end user devices and our servers, between our servers, and when at rest on disk.
 Please refer to our [Privacy Policy](https://zipwire.io/data/privacy) for full details and our [Security Response page](../security/response/index.md) for how to report a security incident or threat.

 4. When you use our Services, you entrust us with your data.
 We take that trust to heart.
 You agree that Zipwire may process your data as described in our [Privacy Policy](https://zipwire.io/data/privacy) and for no other purpose.
 We as humans can access your data for the following reasons:
    - **To help you with support requests you make.** We'll ask for express consent before accessing your account.
    - **On the rare occasions when an error occurs that stops an automated process partway through.** We get automated alerts when such errors occur.
 When we can fix the issue and restart automated processing without looking at any personal data, we do.
 In rare cases, we have to look at a minimum amount of personal data to fix the issue.
 In these rare cases, we aim to fix the root cause as much as possible to avoid the errors from reoccurring.
    - **To safeguard Zipwire.** We'll look at logs and metadata as part of our work to ensure the security of your data and the Services as a whole.
 If necessary, we may also access accounts as part of an [abuse report investigation](../abuse/how-we-handle/index.md).
    - **To the extent required by applicable law.** As a UK company with all data infrastructure located in the US, we only preserve or share customer data if compelled by a UK government authority with a legally binding order.
 If a non-UK authority approaches Zipwire for assistance, our default stance is to refuse unless the order has been approved by the UK government, which compels us to comply through procedures outlined in an established mutual legal assistance treaty or agreement mechanism.
 If Zipwire is audited by a tax authority, we only share the bare minimum billing information needed to complete the audit.

 5. We use third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run the Services as described in our [Privacy Policy](https://zipwire.io/data/privacy).

+## Document Security and Data Sovereignty

+1. When you upload documents to our Services, they are protected by multiple layers of encryption:
+   - All data is encrypted at rest on our cloud provider's storage
+   - Documents are additionally encrypted with a user-specific key
+   - This double encryption ensures that even our data engineers cannot access the contents of your documents

+2. You maintain control over where your encrypted documents are stored:
+   - You must select a geographic location for your document storage
+   - This choice helps ensure your data is stored in a jurisdiction you trust
+   - We will only process and store your documents in your chosen location

+3. For identity verification and document collection:
+   - We integrate with authorized Identity Service Providers (IDSPs)
+   - All identity verification processes comply with UK government standards
+   - Document verification and storage follows industry best practices for security

+## Sign in with Ethereum (SIWE)

+1. When using Sign in with Ethereum:
+   - We never have access to your private keys
+   - Authentication is performed through cryptographic signatures
+   - Only your public wallet address is linked to your account
+   - You maintain full control of your wallet and private keys

+2. The SIWE process:
+   - You connect your wallet through your browser
+   - You sign a message to authenticate
+   - We verify the signature and link your public address
+   - No private key information is ever transmitted to our servers

 ## Copyright and Content Ownership